-Rock bolting is necessary for many rockfall and containment systems as drilling is needed to incorporate the anchor and/or bolts into the rock to maintain the integrity of the system.
+Rock bolting is necessary for many rockfall and containment systems.
+Drilling is required at designed diametres for the anchor/rock bolt to be inserted to maintain the integrity of the rock formation.

 Specialised equipment and experienced staff are critical in identifying just exactly where and how rock bolts need to be anchored.

 Rock bolts systematically transfer the load from the unstable surface or exterior of the rock to the strong intact interior of the rock face.

 Holes usually vary from 40mm to 150mm and thorough planning and experience is essential in correctly identifying which part of the rock is the strongest and which the weakest point, before the careful execution of the task to eliminate the possibility of rocks cracking and dislodgement.

 - Rail Cutting Reinforcement